-The City has targeted attainable housing in specific land use districts consistent with Strategy LU-S 1.2.2 as potential for attainable housing.
+The City has targeted specific land use districts for attainable housing consistent with Strategy LU-S 1.6.2.
 Table HG 2 below identifies these land use districts and provides for the maximum density with a density bonus by land use category and attainable housing development type.
+The density bonus shall be applied based on a pro rata share (percentage) of affordable and/or community housing provided within the proposed development.
+For example, if 50 percent of the housing proposed meets the standards for the categories below, 50 percent of the density bonus could be applied.
+This Strategy shall not be interpreted to provide the density bonus based on the application or inclusion of market rate housing.

-Table HG 2: Attainable Housing - Maximum Density With Density Bonus Medium Density High Density Mixed Use Downtown, MUD Mixed Use Seaboard, MUS Mixed Use Corridor, MUC Affordable Housing 26 36 36 36 26 Community Housing 20 27 27 27 20
+Table HG 2: Attainable Housing - Maximum Density (du/ac) With Density Bonus Medium Density High Density Mixed Use Downtown, MUD Mixed Use Seaboard, MUS Mixed Use Corridor, MUC Affordable Housing 26 36 36 36 26 Community Housing 20 27 27 27 20

-The City, through its Land Development Code and review processes, shall develop incentives for projects defined as attainable housing including but not limited to:
+The City, through its Land Development Code and review processes, shall develop additional incentives for projects determined to be attainable housing including but not limited to:

 - A. Permit fee reductions.

 - B. Impact fee waivers/reductions.

-- C. Flexible design standards.
+- C. Flexible design standards including required Architectural Styles.